 It’s no secret one of my favorite celebrity chefs is Trisha Yearwood.
 I’ve loved her for many years, dating back to well before she was known for her cooking.
 I was recently elated to get to see her perform live with her hubby Garth Brooks (aren’t they the cutest??) and a friend who came along was excited for her to.
 “When is Trisha coming on?”
 “Is she going to do a cooking demonstration??”
 He said these things in jest, but seriously how cool would THAT have been?!

-It just so happened that Miss Yearwood was going to be autographing copies of her latest cookbook, Trisha’s Table, at a local the day after the concert.
+It just so happened that Miss Yearwood was going to be autographing copies of her latest cookbook, Trisha’s Table, at a local store the day after the concert.
 I was so excited, and then I realized that it also happened to be the same day and time as my son’s 9th birthday party.
 Way to burst my balloon!

 Anyway, even though I didn’t get to meet her that day, I still watch her show religiously.
 My kids love her too, and anytime they hear her on the radio they get very excited.
 This recipe is one that I adapted from something she made not too long ago on her show.

 Frittatas are a great way to use up leftovers in your fridge because you can put just about anything in a frittata – meats, veggies, cheeses.
 Miss Yearwood made an Asparagus & Feta Frittata and this is my spin on it.

 I added tomatoes and swapped the Feta out for some of my favorite goat cheese.
 It was beyond amazing!
 So creamy and tender and fluffy and flavorful.
 That’s a lot of adjectives but they’re all true!
 This Asparagus, Tomato and Goat Cheese Frittata would be wonderful for Easter or Mother’s Day brunch or when you’re feeling a little crazy and want breakfast for dinner.
 This little one pan wonder will impress even the toughest critics.